How to Study in Nursing School: 11 Tips for Success

 5. Don’t Work Ahead (Yet)

-If you’re new to nursing school, we recommend tackling your lectures and assignments as they are due instead of jumping ahead when you find some extra time.
+If you’re new to nursing school, we recommend tackling your lectures and assignments as they are due instead of jumping ahead when you find extra time.
 Focus on the now and make sure you completely understand each concept in the current lesson before you try getting ahead.
-Once you’ve established a rhythm, then you can evaluate the benefit of completing a lesson early versus tending to another area of your life.
+Once you’ve established a rhythm, you can evaluate the benefit of completing a lesson early versus tending to another area of your life.

 6. Connect with Your Instructors

-Maintaining communication with your instructors is important from the first day of class to graduation day.
+Maintaining communication with your instructors is important from the first day of class to graduation.
 It’s easier to learn from someone you understand, so take the time to introduce yourself, reach out during office hours with questions and feedback, and use email and phone communication to stay in touch over the semester.

 7. Ask Questions